How to Get URL Parameters in LWC (Lightning Web Component) in Salesforce

 - Error Handling: Implement error handling for scenarios where the

-wire adapter fails.
+CurrentPageReferencewire adapter fails.

 Conclusion

-wire adapter.
+Retrieving URL parameters in LWC is a straightforward process thanks to the CurrentPageReference wire adapter.
 By following the steps outlined above, you can make your Lightning Web Components more dynamic and responsive to user input.
 With proper implementation, URL parameters can enhance the functionality and user experience of your Salesforce applications.

 Have questions or need further clarification?
 Let us know in the comments below!